 Spiritual Move: Discipleship

-Discipleship is the intentional act of guiding others to follow Christ, nurturing spiritual growth in a community.
-It involves investing in the lives of others, sharing the life you’ve found in Christ, and inviting others to walk alongside you in faith.
+Discipleship is the privilege of coming alongside others to guide them as they follow Christ.
+It serves as a means to foster spiritual growth within the community.
+It involves investing in others’ lives by sharing the life you’ve found in Christ and encouraging them to walk by faith.

 1. What aspects of your life are you most reluctant to surrender to Christ, and why do you find it difficult to “lose” these areas?